Stress Management Tips for Families: Maintain Harmony at Home

 What should you do on a Mental Health Day?
 That depends on you.
 It is best if you think about the day as a time to move away from your regular activities.
 Here are some ideas:

 Unplug-It is best to unplug and take time without the constant connection that comes with social media and emails.
-These ever changing posts bombard us with information so it is difficult to let your brain rest and your body breathe.
+These ever-changing posts bombard us with information so it is difficult to let your brain rest and your body breathe.
+This intentional disconnection helps create a peaceful atmosphere that encourages mindfulness and restores clarity.
+It’s a simple form of stress management that benefits both the mind and body.

 Approaching Your Employer for a Mental Health Day